Paratrophic Determinants over $\mathbb{Z}/N\mathbb{Z}$ via Discrete Fourier Transform: Applications of Theorem

 and

 \end{example}

 Now we can prove a corrected version of a conjecture of Sun \cite[Conjecture 5.2]{S24}.
-The first statement in the following Corollary strengthens his conjecture, while the second one corrects his conjecture where there is an error at the power of 4. \begin{corollary} With the above notation, we have the following: \begin{enumerate} \item[(i)] Let $s_n=N^{-\frac{n}{2}} \det(T_{1,N})$.
+The first statement in the following corollary strengthens his conjecture, while the second corrects the power of 4 in that conjecture. \begin{corollary} With the above notation, we have the following: \begin{enumerate} \item[(i)] Let $s_n=N^{-\frac{n}{2}} \det(T_{1,N})$.
 Then $s_n \in 2^{n+1-\tau(N)} \Z$ where $\tau(N)$ is the number of divisors of $N$. \item[(ii)] We have